Mariusfaitducode/ChessVision/src/README.md

 The code can be run separately for each task, and for running the whole project, it's necessary to use \texttt{demonstration.py}

 # Task 2
-In this task it was necessary to omplement techniques for calibrating a chessboard and detecting its corners and stickers using video input.
+In this task, it was necessary to implement techniques for calibrating a chessboard and detecting its corners and stickers using video input.
 The goal is to identify the sides of the chessboard in the fixed and moving positions.

 We then compute and draw 4 corners and annotations to them and detected stickers which help to identify the side of the board and label the corners, saving annotated images every 25th frame.